imbo/imbo/docs/usage/api.rst

 Last-Modified
 +++++++++++++

-Imbo also includes a ``Last-Modified`` response header for resources that has a know last modification date, and these resources are:
+Imbo also includes a ``Last-Modified`` response header for resources that have a known last modification date, and these resources are:

 * :ref:`user-resource`: The date of when the user last added or deleted an image, or manipulated the metadata of an image.
 If the user don't have any images yet, the value of this date will be the current timestamp.
 * :ref:`images-resource`: The date of when the user last modified an image in the collection (either the image itself, or metadata attached to the image).